AMSP-04/NETN-TMR/NETN-TMR.md

 **Figure: Basic TMR Pattern**

-1. To initiate a TMR request, a `InitiateTransfer` is sent by a **Trigger Federate** to a **Request Federate** intended to issue a TMR request.
+1. To initiate a TMR request, an `InitiateTransfer` is sent by a **Trigger Federate** to a **Request Federate** intended to issue a TMR request.
 Included in the parameters are the type of the transfer, and detail regarding attributes involved in the transfer.
 This step is optional.
 3. The **Request Federate** federate sends a `RequestTransfer` interaction.
-Parameters can be copied from a `InitiateTransfer` interaction or generated by the **Request Federate**.
+Parameters can be copied from an `InitiateTransfer` interaction or generated by the **Request Federate**.
 Included in the parameters are the type of the transfer, and details regarding attributes involved in the transfer.
 Three types of transfer can be requested `Acquire`, `Divest` or `AcquireWithoutNegotiating`.
 The **Request Federate** specifies the transfer type in the `TransferType` parameter.
-4. A **Response Federate** replies to the transfer request and makes an offer by sending a `OfferTransfer` interaction.
+4. A **Response Federate** replies to the transfer request and makes an offer by sending an `OfferTransfer` interaction.
 Based on the offer the **Request Federate** can choose to start the transfer using HLA Ownership service.
-    - Before divesting instance attributes, the attributes shall be updated (HLA service Update Attribute Values)
+    - Before divesting instance attributes, the federate updates the attributes (HLA service Update Attribute Values)
     - After the acquisition of instance attributes, the attributes shall be updated (HLA service Update Attribute Values).
     - A Transaction ID is encoded and used as the User Supplied Tag in the HLA Ownership services.
-5. The end result of the transfer is sent by the **Request Federate** using a `TransferResults` interaction.
+5. The **Request Federate** sends the result of the transfer by using a `TransferResults` interaction.

 ## Use Cases

 ### Negotiated acquisition

 The requesting federate initiates the transfer to acquire instance attributes.
-The transfer is completed successfully.
+The transfer completes successfully.

 <img src="./images/negotiated_acquisition.svg" width="700px"/>